Department: Special Programs and Services

 • Ability to maintain confidentiality of student records and agency records.

-• Ability to establish and maintain effective working relationships with co-workers, court personnel, probation/parole officers, state employees, counselors, treatment providers, parents, guardians, school district staff, vendors, board members, and the general public.
+• Ability to establish and maintain effective working relationships with co-workers, court personnel, probation/parole officers, state employees, counselors, treatment providers, parents, guardians, school district staff, vendors, board members, and the public.

 • Ability to establish and maintain a professional relationship with the students.